xster/flutter-wiki/Issue-hygiene.md

 regardless of the milestone, so if you care about an issue marked "Future", do not hesitate to contribute a PR to address it!
-(See our [contribution guide](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md) for advice on how to that successfully.)
+(See our [contribution guide](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md) for advice on how to do that successfully.)

 ### Months (aka release milestones)